Veynah/KaliLinux/README.md

 <br>

-`tac filename` is like cat but it displays the file content in reverse(last line first) as we can see in this exemple:
+`tac filename` is like cat but it displays the file content in reverse(last line first) <br>
+as we can see in this exemple:
 <img src='./img/19-tac.png' width=70%>

 <br>